sfzinstruments/Discord-SFZ-GM-Bank/README.md

 # The Discord SFZ General MIDI Bank
-A free opensource General MIDI soundbank in native SFZ format
+A free opensource General MIDI soundbank in native SFZ format.
+All details and documentation can be found here :  [Wiki].

 ## Purpose